-The following table sets forth certain information furnished by current management and others, concerning the ownership of our common stock as of March 10, 2015, of (i) each person who is known to us to be the beneficial owner of more than 5 percent of our common stock, without regard to any limitations on conversion or exercise of convertible securities or warrants; (ii) all directors and Named Executive Officers; and (iii) our directors and executive officers as a group.
-The mailing address for each of the persons indicated is our corporate headquarters.
-The percentage ownership is based on 25,747,582 shares outstanding at March 10, 2015.
+The following table sets forth certain information furnished by current management and others, concerning the ownership of our common stock as of March 14, 2016, of (i) each person who is known to us to be the beneficial owner of more than five percent of our common stock, without regard to any limitations on conversion or exercise of convertible securities or warrants; (ii) all directors and Named Executive Officers; and (iii) our directors and executive officers as a group.
+The mailing address for each of the persons indicated in the table below is our corporate headquarters.
+The percentage ownership is based on 30,396,942 shares outstanding at March 14, 2016.